The Tactical Games Official Rules

 2.5.3.The Verbal Stage Brief supersedes the Written Stage Brief.

-2.6.Ballistic rated eye protection is mandatory for competitors, spectators, & officials at the event site.
+2.6.
+Ballistic rated eye protection is mandatory for competitors, spectators, & officials at the event site.

-2.7.Ear protection is mandatory for competitors, spectators, & officials while on or near a stage.
+2.7.
+Ear protection is mandatory for competitors, spectators, & officials while on or near a stage while live fire is happening.

-2.8.No competitors or spectators shall consume or be under the influence of alcohol or non-prescription drugs at the event site.
-Any competitor or spectator suspected to be impaired because of legitimate prescription drugs may be directed to stop shooting and to leave the range.
+2.8.
+No competitors or spectators shall consume or be under the influence of alcohol or non-prescription drugs at the event site.
+Any competitor or spectator suspected to be impaired because of legitimate prescription drugs may be directed to stop shooting and a match DQ will be issued.

 2.9.
 Competitors must obey venue speed limits and rules.
 Violation will result in being ejected from the property and assessed a DNF (Did Not Finish) score for the remainder of the match.
 No refunds will be given.

-2.10.Match officials may have to take actions to ensure completion of the match such as removing stages from the competition and any other measures deemed necessary to complete the competition.
+2.10.
+Match officials may have to take actions to ensure completion of the match such as removing stages from the competition and any other measures deemed necessary to complete the competition.

 2.11.
 Any rule not explicitly covered by this document will be resolved with a ruling by the Match Director (MD) or his designee.
 Rulings by the MD or his designee will be final and will serve as a precedent for the duration of the event.